Things To Know About Signs & Symptoms of Anemia In Women

 - gastrointestinal ailments, such as ulcers, hemorrhoids, cancer.

-- use of non-steroidal anti-inflammatory drug, such as aspirin and ibuprofen
+- use of the non-steroidal anti-inflammatory drug, such as aspirin and ibuprofen

 - menstruation and period blood loss